 Though basic life insurance coverage offered by your company may be free or inexpensive, and while you may be able to purchase additional coverage at low rates, the face value of your coverage may not be enough.

-If your untimely death would end up putting your family in financial turmoil, you will probably need more coverage that would be five to eight times more than your annual salary.
+If your untimely death would end up putting your family in financial turmoil, you will probably need more coverage than would be five to eight times more than your annual salary.
 In fact, some financial experts recommend that you have coverage that is actually 10 to 12 times more than your yearly salary.

 Why do you need so much insurance coverage?
 Because in the event that you do pass away, your salary will be completely gone, which means that your family could be losing a substantial amount of money.
 The more coverage that you have, the more your family will be cared for financially should you pass away.
 If your spouse does not work, you have large debts, or you have someone with special needs who is completely dependent on you, you definitely need to have a good deal of life insurance coverage.

-Another disadvantage to company-based life insurance?
+Another disadvantage of company-based life insurance?
 Death benefits that replace your salary do not take any bonuses, commissions or second income that you make into account.
 It also doesn’t take additional benefits, such as medical insurance and your retirement contributions into consideration.

 You Will Lose Your Coverage if Your Job Changes